 Surgeries are pre-arranged events where constituents can discuss personal issues face-to-face with the MP and/or a specialist caseworker.
-Sarah’s surgeries are held at Rotherham Town Hall.
+My surgeries are held at Rotherham Town Hall.
 Attendance at surgeries is by appointment only.
-Please use the Contact Me page to book an appointment.
+Please use the contact me page to book an appointment.

-Can Sarah help me if I do not live in her constituency?
+Can Sarah help if you do not live in the Rotherham constituency?

 No. There is a strict parliamentary protocol which dictates that MPs may only represent their own constituents on personal matters.

-How can I invite Sarah to an event I am holding?
+How can you invite Sarah to an event that you are holding?

-You can either send an invitation in the post or via email (see the Contact page for addresses).
+You can either send me an invitation in the post or via email (see the Contact page for addresses).
 Please note, written information is required for an invitation to be considered.
-However, Sarah is likely to be in Westminster Monday to Thursday and in Rotherham on Fridays but her diary gets booked up several months in advance.
+I am likely to be in Westminster Monday to Wednesday and my diary gets booked up several months in advance.

-How can I find out┬áwhat Sarah has┬ádone in Parliament?
+How can you find out what Sarah has done in Parliament?

 People choose their MPs by voting in general elections.
 These elections are crucial because they decide who will be in government and give everyone a say in how the country will be run in the future.
 The party with the most MPs forms the government.